Haggarman/Software-3D-Perspective-Correct-Textured-Triangles/README.md

 ### Hardware considerations
  Go take a close look at the circuit board of a 3D graphics accelerator from around 1996 - 2002 searching for the memory chips.
 You will notice them in groups of 4.
 This is entirely due to bilinear sampling.
 The need is to pull four 16-bit texture samples in one read cycle, requiring a 64-bit bus at minimum.
 The general expectation set by 3dfx became zero-penalty 4-point bilinear texture sampling.

+ When a texture is loaded, its data needs to be swizzled so that any 4 possible samples are adjacent.
+So for example texels (0,0), (1,0), (0,1), and (1,1) are stored into the first available address in each chip respectively.
+What comes next in the sequence is vendor dependent.
+But however it is done a sample request anywhere needs to hit all 4 chips at one time.

+ If a texture was just stored in rows then columns order like it is when in CPU RAM, then typically only 2 chips would get fetched from twice to retrieve a bilinear sample.
+Halving the speed like this wouldn't be competitive when the solution is just swapping some address lines around.

  Photo: Each of the four EDO-RAM chips have a 16-bit bus, creating a 64 bit wide bus.
 The texturing performance issues are more to do with the memory controller and lack of texture cache on the 86C325, because 50 nanoseconds is quite fast for the time.

 ![S3_ViRGE_4RAM](/docs/S3_ViRGE_4RAM.jpg)